gbtami/pychess-variants/static/docs/shouse.md

 ## Clarifications

-The elephant and archbishop are also counted as pieces in hand, so they are able to be dropped on the board starting from the beginning.
+The elephant and hawk are also counted as pieces in hand, so they are able to be dropped on the board starting from the beginning.

 ## Strategy